 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
-If you take blood thinner medicine, always ask if NSAIDs are safe for you.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.
-Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

-- Prescription pain medicine may be given.
-Ask how to take this medicine safely.
+- Prescription pain medicine called narcotics or opioids may be given for certain types of chronic pain.
+Ask your healthcare provider how to take this medicine safely.

-Manage your chronic back pain:
+Manage your symptoms:

-- Apply heat on your back for 20 to 30 minutes every 2 hours for as many days as directed.
+- Apply heat for 20 to 30 minutes every 2 hours, or as directed.
 Heat helps decrease pain and muscle spasms.

 - Go to physical therapy as directed.
-A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.
+A physical therapist can teach you exercises to help improve movement and strength, and to decrease pain.

 Follow up with your healthcare provider as directed: